ion-turcanu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ion Turcanu is a postdoctoral researcher of information and communications technology (ICT) at the Interdisciplinary Centre for Security, Reliability and Trust (SnT), University of Luxembourg.
+Ion Turcanu is a postdoctoral researcher at the Interdisciplinary Centre for Security, Reliability and Trust (SnT), University of Luxembourg.
+Previously, he graduated from University of Rome Sapienza with a PhD in Information and Communications Technologies (ICT) in 2018, from where he also received his BSc and MSc in Engineering in Computer Science.

 His research interests include multi-technology vehicular networks, in-car communications, and intelligent transportation systems.
 He is part of the SECAN-Lab, which conducts internationally competitive fundamental and applied research in computer networking, privacy, and security.